ptrofimov/zeroevents/README.md

 ## EventListener class

-EventListener class is supposed to be passed to event dispatcher as listener callback.
+EventListener PHP class is supposed to be passed to event dispatcher as listener callback.
 It has magic method **__invoke**, that is called, when an event is fired.
 EventListener creates EventSocket instance on-demand (lazy connection) and call method **EventSocket::push**.